ankane/field_test/README.md

     ended_at: 2016-12-08 14:00:00
 ```

-Get all experiments and variants for a participant
+## Funnels

+For advanced funnels, we recommend an analytics platform like [Ahoy](https://github.com/ankane/ahoy) or [Mixpanel](https://mixpanel.com/).

+You can use:

 ```ruby
 field_test_experiments
 ```

-## Funnels

-For advanced funnels, we recommend an analytics platform like [Ahoy](https://github.com/ankane/ahoy) or [Mixpanel](https://mixpanel.com/).

-You can pass experiments and variants as properties.
+to get all experiments and variants for a participant, and pass them as properties.

 ## Security